 Sylva Foundation is an environmental charity helping trees and people grow together.
 They work across Britain and are active under four main programmes: science, education, forestry and wood.

-During Open Access sessions on Tuesdays and Fridays Sweatbox puts on a range of activities such as Bouncy Castle, Gladiator Joust, Beanbag Cinema, Nintendo Switch gaming, Sumo Wrestling, Go Karts, and Portable Skate Ramps amongst other things.
+During Open Access sessions on Fridays Sweatbox puts on a range of activities such as Bouncy Castle, Gladiator Joust, Beanbag Cinema, Nintendo Switch gaming, Sumo Wrestling, Go Karts, and Portable Skate Ramps amongst other things.

 Standlake Youth Club offers lots of activities, including sports, art and crafts, swimming, ice-skating, water sports.
 Club activities include air hockey, games, quizzes, fundraising events, TUCK SHOP and lots more.